 OS/VS COBOL option Enterprise COBOL equivalent BATCH/NOBATCH Batch environment is always available (sequence of programs).
 CBL statements are always processed with Enterprise COBOL.
 Note: Enterprise COBOL considerations for sequence of programs are described in the Enterprise COBOL Programming Guide .
 COUNT/NOCOUNT Similar function is available in Debug Tool.
 ENDJOB/NOENDJOB ENDJOB behavior is always in effect.
 LANGLVL(1/2) The LANGLVL option is not available.
 Enterprise COBOL supports only the COBOL 85 Standard.
 LVL=A B C D/ NOLVL FLAGSTD is used for FIPS flagging.
 ANSI COBOL 74 FIPS is not supported.
 RES/NORES The RES or NORES option is not available.
-With Enterprise COBOL, the object module is always created such that library subroutines are located dynamically at run time, instead of being link-edited with the COBOL program.
+With Enterprise COBOL, the object module is always reated such that library subroutines are located dynamically at run time, instead of being link-edited with the COBOL program.
 This is equivalent to RES behavior in OS/VS COBOL.
-SUPMAP/NOSUPMAR P Equivalent to the NOCOMPILE/COMPILE compiler option.
+STATE/NOSTATE Function is available with the TEST(NONE,SYM) option.
+SUPMAP/NOSUPMAP Equivalent to the NOCOMPILE/COMPILE compiler option.
 SYMDMP/ NOSYMDMP ABEND dumps and dynamic dumps are available through Language Environment services.
 Symbolic dumps are available through using the TEST compiler option.
 SXREF/NOSXREF The XREF option provides sorted SXREF output.
 VBSUM/NOVBSUM Function is available with the VBREF compiler option.